Côte d'Azur Rental - Villa Rentals in the South of France

 Former Hotel Le Provençal at Juan Les Pins is being converted into luxury apartments

 Le Provençal that was once a famous hotel with spectacular views over Juan Les Pins and the Mediterranean is being revamped.
 Located near to the site of the annual Juan Les Pin Jazz festival -Jazz à Juan.
 It was originally built in 1926 as a 290 room hotel by American millionaire Frank Jay Gould and its era entertained guests like John F Kennedy, Winston Churchill, Douglas Fairbanks Jnr and Charlie Chaplin.
 The hotel closed in 1966 and the 15,000sq m 10 storey white building has stood empty for the past forty years.
 English property developer Cyril Dennis who has successfully developed a large amount of London's docklands has paid a reported £48 million to the German owner.
 It is now being re-furbished and being converted into luxury apartments.
 There will be 56 of these plus 4 studios and the prices are likely to be between €2.7 million and €37 million for one of the penthouses.
 A parking space will cost €50,000 each and there are 131 of these.
-July 2008 |Top of page
+July 2008 |Back to top

 Monaco Grand Prix

 On a very wet Sunday on the 25th May, Lewis Hamilton won the Grand Prix in a McLaren-Mercedes he was the first Englishman to win the race since Graham Hill in 1969.
-Second was Robert Kubica BMW Sauber from Poland and third was Brazilian Felipe Massa in a Ferrari who had been on pole position.May 2008| Top of page
+Second was Robert Kubica BMW Sauber from Poland and third was Brazilian Felipe Massa in a Ferrari who had been on pole position.May 2008| Back to top

 Cannes Film Festival

 The Cannes Film Festival's Palme d'Or was won by the French production Entre les murs (The Class) on the 25th May 2008.
 The film, directed by Laurent Cantet, used teachers and students to chronicle a year in the life of an inner-city school.
-This is the first time a French film has won the Palme d'Or since Sous le Soleil de Satan by Maurice Pialat in 1987 May 2008 More Information | Top of page
+This is the first time a French film has won the Palme d'Or since Sous le Soleil de Satan by Maurice Pialat in 1987 May 2008 More Information | Back to top

 Mediterranean building ban